geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 Oh, the address register is only 32?

 ##### **Nimlgen** [[00:35:28](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2128)]
-You mean...
+You mean..
 No, actually, I mean, we send currently like the TLP, like 32-bit TLPs.
 I think we can change it.
 I mean, there is some structure changes for 60-bit, 64-bit TLPs.
 I don't know if they are supported, but yeah, we can try that.